zombocom/rundoc/test/fixtures/rails_7/rundoc.md

 Uploading ssh public key /Users/adam/.ssh/id_rsa.pub
 ```

-Press Enter at the prompt to upload your existing `ssh` key or create a new one, used for pushing code later on.
+Press Enter at the prompt to upload an existing `ssh` key or create a new one.

+>info
+>After November 30, 2021, Heroku [will no longer support the SSH Git transport](​​https://devcenter.heroku.com/changelog-items/2215).
+SSH keys will serve no purpose in pushing code to applications on the Heroku platform.

-## Create a new Rails app (or upgrade an existing one)
+## Create a New or Upgrade an Existing Rails App

-To create a new app, first make sure that you're using Rails 7.x by running `rails -v`.
-If necessary, you can get the new version of rails by running the following:
+Ensure Rails 7 is installed with `rails -v` before creating an app.
+If necessary, install Rails 7 with `gem install`:

 ```term
 :::>> $ gem install rails --no-document --pre
 ```

-Then create a new app and move into its root directory:
+Create an app and move it into its root directory:

 ```term
 :::>- $ rails new myapp --database=postgresql
 ```

-Then move into your application directory.
+Move into the application directly and add the `x86_64-linux` and `ruby` platforms to `Gemfile.lock`.

 ```term
 :::>- $ cd myapp
 :::>> $ bundle lock --add-platform x86_64-linux --add-platform ruby
 ```

-Create a database locally:
+Create a local database:

 ```
 :::>> $ bin/rails db:create